pk-codebox-evo/ios-apps-AmericanChronicle/README.md

 ## The App ##

 American Chronicle provides mobile access to the collection of digitized U.S. newspapers made available by Chronicling America.
-It uses the project's' public API.
+It uses the project's public API.

 Chronicling America is a collaboration between the National Endowment for the Humanities and the Library of Congress to develop an Internet-based, searchable database of U.S. newspapers.

 Note: American Chronicle is an independent product and is not associated in any way with the Chronicling America project, the Library of Congress, or the National Endowment for the Humanities.

-(Screenshots)

-(A link to the product website)
-(A link to the app in the App Store)

 ## The Code ##